Hashwi/React_Recursive_Dropdown_Menu/README.md

 # React Recursive Dropdown Menu with Checkboxes

 This project demonstrates how to create a recursive dropdown menu with checkboxes using React.
-The menu allows you to select items at different levels of hierarchy and includes a feature to deselect child items when their parent item is deselected.
+The menu allows you to select items at different levels of the hierarchy and includes a feature to unselect child items when their parent item is unselected.

 ## Table of Contents